aks796/sm127_nx/README.md

 An engine older than Godot 3.6 is refused with a message on screen rather than failing later.

-The repository does not include the game, APK, libraries or assets.
+Each release includes the Android APK, built from the public Super Mario 127 source.

 ---